-Ivanka Trump Thinks Father’s Proposal Of Arming Teachers Is ‘Not A Bad Idea’ But ‘Needs To Be Discussed’
+Ivanka Trump Thinks Father’s Proposal Of Arming Teachers Is ‘Not A Bad Idea,’ But ‘Needs To Be Discussed’

 President Donald Trump made the controversial proposal just days after the deadly shooting at Marjory Stoneman Douglas High School.
 Nikolas Cruz, 19, open-fired at his former high school, killing a total of 17 students and staff.

-In response to the incident, Trump suggested that teachers as many as 20 percent should be provided with concealed and carry permits.
+In response to the incident, Trump suggested that teachers, as many as 20 percent, should be provided with concealed carry permits.
 He also added that educators who opt to carry weapons in their classroom would receive a yearly bonus.

-However, it remains unclear if Trump nor the White House would pay to train the teachers.
+However, it remains unclear if Trump or the White House would pay to train the teachers.

-The president doubled down on his proposal on Saturday, claiming that the use of teachers would definitely be a “very inexpensive deterrent” compared to the expenses of extra security guards.
+The president doubled down on his proposal on Saturday, claiming that the use of teachers would definitely be a “very inexpensive deterrent” compared to the expense of extra security guards.

-Trump also expressed his intent to strengthen background checks and increase the minimum age for the purchase of assault-style weapons from 18-21.
+Trump also expressed his intent to strengthen background checks and increase the minimum age for the purchase of assault-style weapons from 18 to 21.

 His proposals have been strongly opposed by teachers and law enforcement organizations.

 Nikolas Cruz, who has confessed to the killings, is currently facing 17 counts of premeditated murder.
-His legal team, on the other hand, is reportedly focused on keeping him away from the death row.
+His legal team, on the other hand, is reportedly focused on keeping him away from death row.

 They pointed out that the troubled teenager suffers from psychological problems, depression, and autism, which possibly triggered his horrifying actions.